JohnAustin-MSFT/O365-EDU-Tools/SDSProfileManagementDocs/api/educationsynchronizationprofile_uploadurl.md

 # educationSynchronizationProfile: uploadUrl

-Retrieve a shared access signature (SAS) for uploading source files to azure blob storage for a specific [synchronization profile](../resources/educationsynchronizationprofile.md) in the tenant.
+Retrieve a shared access signature (SAS) for uploading source files to Azure blob storage for a specific school data [synchronization profile](../resources/educationsynchronizationprofile.md) in the tenant.
 The SAS token has a validity of 1 hour.

 > **Note:** To access the blob storage with the SAS token use [Azure storage SDKs](https://github.com/search?q=org%3AAzure+azure-storage) or [AzCopy](https://docs.microsoft.com/en-us/azure/storage/storage-use-azcopy).

 ## Permissions
-The following permissions is required to call this API.
+One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).

 | Permission type | Permissions |
 |:-----------|:----------|